hiddenDevXR/MDVJ-Fundamentals/README.md

 ## Background scroll

-Implementations of two scrolls methods.
+Implementations of three scrolls methods.
 The first type has two images, once one gets out of the screen it moves back to the edge of the stack so it can be ready to scroll again in front of the camera.

 ![Fondo_1](https://github.com/hiddenDevXR/MDVJ-Fundamentals/assets/86928162/2ec99929-1b74-43e5-8e85-bb9fe87714b6)